 The IRNSS (short for Indian Regional Navigation System) or NAVIC is another autonomous navigation system consisting of a constellation of four satellites (three more satellites are scheduled).
 NAVIC is independently developed and maintained by the Indian Space Research Organization.

 Apparently, IRNSS provides positional accuracy of 10 m (open service) and 10 cm (restricted service).
 Unlike GPS, GLONASS, and Galileo, the Indian navigation system doesn’t have immediate plans to provide global service.

 An animation depicting QZSS’ satellite orbit Image Courtesy: Hiroshi FUKUDA

 Next in line is Japan’s Quasi-Zenith Satellite System or QZSS.
 It’s a GPS compatible satellite-based augmentation system that will basically increase GPS’ accuracy and reliability over Japan and its surrounding areas.
 Currently, the QZSS system consists of four satellites, but will gradually extend to seven satellites by the year 2023 (estimate).

 Three of its four satellites are placed in highly inclined geosynchronous orbits, about 120° apart from each other.
 This high inclination allows them to orbit in a unique asymmetrical pattern known as analemmas and have a presence over Japan at all times.
 The signals transmitted by QZSS satellites are identical to old and modernized GPS signals (L1C/A, L1C, L2C) making it easier to collaborate with the American navigation network.

-While it’s almost certain that we don’t have to rely entirely on GPS for our economic and political needs, it will be quite interesting to see how China’s BeiDou fare against its American, Russian and European counterpart in the future.
+While it’s almost certain that we don’t have to rely entirely on GPS for our economic and political needs, it will be quite interesting to see how China’s BeiDou fare against its American, Russian and European counterparts in the future.